Cyclin-dependent kinase 9: Function

 The protein encoded by this gene is a member of the cyclin-dependent kinase (CDK) family.
 CDK family members are highly similar to the gene products of S. cerevisiae cdc28, and S. pombe cdc2, and known as important cell cycle regulators.
 This kinase was found to be a component of the multiprotein complex TAK/P-TEFb, which is an elongation factor for RNA polymerase II-directed transcription and functions by phosphorylating the C-terminal domain of the largest subunit of RNA polymerase II.
 This protein forms a complex with and is regulated by its regulatory subunit cyclin T or cyclin K. HIV-1 Tat protein was found to interact with this protein and cyclin T, which suggested a possible involvement of this protein in AIDS.

 CDK9 is also known to associate with other proteins such as TRAF2, and be involved in differentiation of skeletal muscle.
+In healthy cellular environments, the enzymatic activity of the resulting P-TEFb complex is tightly regulated and maintained in equilibrium via temporary sequestration by the 7SK snRNP negative regulatory complex.

 Inhibitors

+Traditional small-molecule inhibitors of cdk9 have historically targeted the highly conserved ATP-binding pocket of the kinase, through clinical translation has often faced challenges regarding selectivity against other CDK isoforms.
 Based on molecular docking results, Ligands-3, 5, 14, and 16 were screened among 17 different Pyrrolone-fused benzosuberene compounds as potent and specific inhibitors without any cross-reactivity against different CDK isoforms.

 Analysis of MD simulations and MM-PBSA studies, revealed the binding energy profiles of all the selected complexes.
 Selected ligands performed better than the experimental drug candidate (Roscovitine).
 Ligands-5 and 16 show specificity for CDK9.
 These ligands are expected to possess lower risk of side effects due to their natural origin.